duskusus/teds-particles/README.md

 # teds-particles
-this is a random collection of unhelpful helper programs that i don't want to lose don't use them.. please
+This is a random collection of unhelpful helper programs that i don't want to lose. don't use them.. please